From indie classics Madvillainy and Mm..Food to notable guest appearances, 2004 was a defining year for the underground hip-hop villain.

 In 2018, the song was referenced by MSNBC’s Ari Melber when he spoke on Michael Flynn, Donald Trump‘s former National Security advisor who cooperated with special counsel Robert Mueller’s investigation into Russian interference of the 2016 election.

-This year, “Rap Snitch Knishes” resurfaced amid Tekashi 6ix9ine’s testimony against the Nine Trey Gangsta Bloods in federal court.
+In 2019, “Rap Snitch Knishes” resurfaced amid Tekashi 6ix9ine’s testimony against the Nine Trey Gangsta Bloods in federal court.
 The former rapper and social media star spoke about his involvement with the gang, as well as disclosed other information ranging from Trippie Redd allegedly being a part of a gang called the Five Nine Brims and Jim Jones being a member of Nine Trey to his kidnapping that occurred last year in Brooklyn.

 Following 6ix9ine’s testimony, there were countless memes and jokes centered it, and DOOM’s classic track was referenced in many of them.